lazypanda10117/personal-site/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: About Me
+description: home

-profile:
-  align: right
-  image: fisherman.png
-  aux_info: To those curious, that's a dried yellow fish.
-social: true
+social: false

 ---

-#### Brief Introduction:
-I am currently studying combinatorics & optimizations, computer science, and pure mathematics at the University of Waterloo.
+I am currently a fourth year student at the University of Waterloo studying Combinatorics & Optimization and Computer Science.
 My interests reside in the intersection of computer science and mathematics, such as graph theory, graph algorithms, discrete optimizations, and computer algebra.

-Academics and internships aside, I enjoy reading, travelling, learning new languages, and playing computer games (i.e Moonlighter, BOTW, Slay the Spire, Train Valley 2, and Mini Metro).

 Here is my [CV](https://raw.githubusercontent.com/lazypanda10117/cv/master/cv.pdf) (Last Modified: Dec 2020).